apify/apify-docs/README.md

 Keep in mind that there might be about 2 minute delay before updated documentation gets online (1 minute Github actions build + 1 minute update interval of docs website).

+## API docs

+The `docs/api_v2` directory contains the source file for the API reference (https://docs.apify.com/api/v2) hosted on Apiary.
+Using the build script contained in the folder, the API docs are automatically uploaded to Apiary during the web deployment process.

+### Local testing

+1. Install Apiary gem `gem install apiaryio`
+2. After that, you can open the generated doc with the command: `apiary preview --path="./api-v2-reference.apib"`

+### Test

+You should ALWAYS log in to Apiary, analyze the document and make sure there are **no warnings**!

 ## Implementation

 ### Metadata